SAFE & SOUND PROTOCOL (SSP)

 Clinician can create and manage accounts through the app.
 They are able to view, track and access the process.

 During the intake appointment, the clinician will discuss how the technology works, expectations and logistics.
-Remote delivery can be 30 or 60 minutes each day (5-10 days), based on client’s presenting concerns and their tolerance.
+Remote delivery is 30 minutes each day (10 days in total), based on client’s presenting concerns and their tolerance.

 Please note: not every client is a candidate for remote delivery of the Safe and Sound Protocol.
 Some clients, especally adults with trauma history, would need a personal presense of a therapist for saftey and best results.
 Those that would not be a good fit for distance / remote SSP are living in an unstable household, history of trauma, experienced a negative life event such as death, divorce or jobloss.
 Other reasos could be a recent head injury, or medical instability, self injury behaviors and/or suicidal thoughts.